Spinach-Stuffed Chicken Parmesan

 - Preheat oven to 375°.
 In a large skillet, cook and stir spinach and garlic in oil just until wilted.
 Drain.
 Stir in 1 tablespoon Parmesan cheese, salt and pepper.

-Originally published as Spinach-Stuffed Chicken Parmesan in Healthy Cooking Annual Recipes Annual 2014
+Originally published as Sinless Spinach Stuffed Chicken Parmesan in Healthy Cooking Annual Recipes 2014